collapsed-stacks/startups/questions/12137/what-is-one-off-launch-business.md

 - tagged: `revenue`
 - score: 1

-<p>Could you please let me know What is one-off launch business?
+Could you please let me know What is one-off launch business?
 Can you bring example?
-Thanks in advance.</p>
+Thanks in advance.

-<p>I have read it in this paragraph:
+I have read it in this paragraph:
 Businesses that are successful in the long term generally have a predictable revenue model.
-Those categorized by huge peaks and troughs, one-off launches, and up-and-down months are far more difficult.</p>
+Those categorized by huge peaks and troughs, one-off launches, and up-and-down months are far more difficult.

 ## Answer 12139